Chitharaaa/SimpleCalculator/README.md

 # SimpleCalculator
-A java script practice project
+A simple javascript practice project.
+Consists of HTML,CSS and JS files.